usdoj-crt/beta-ada/_pages/mediation-qa.md

 {% enddetails %}

 {% details 9.
 If someone files a complaint against my company or against the State or local government I represent and wants to mediate, when will I be informed? expandable %}
-Once the complainant agrees to participate, we will notify you, in writing, that a complaint has been filed against you.
-You will be offered an opportunity to participate in mediation, and provided technical assistance materials.
+Once the complainant agrees to participate, we will notify you, in writing, that a complaint has been filed.
+The entity against whom the complaint is filed is referred to as the respondent.
+The respondent will be offered an opportunity to participate in mediation, and provided technical assistance materials.
 The letter also states that we will not pursue an investigation while mediation is pending.
-The entity against whom the complaint is filed is referred to as the respondent.
 {% enddetails %}

 {% details 10.
 What happens after the complainant agrees to mediate? expandable %}
 The mediation contractor, the Key Bridge Foundation (KBF), will assign you a case manager to handle the matter.
 The case manager will contact the respondent to discuss the opportunity to resolve the complaint through mediation.
-Once the respondent agrees, the case manager works with both parties to arrange a mutually agreed upon time, date, and location for the mediation.
-KBF is a nationally recognized provider of mediation and training services.
+Once the respondent agrees, the case manager works with both parties to arrange a mutually agreed upon time and date for the mediation.
+KBF is a national provider of mediation and training services.
 {% enddetails %}

 {% details 11.
 What if the respondent refuses to participate in mediation? expandable %}